Authorization best practices

 Although, since I’m not about to write a book on this subject anytime soon, let’s just explore some of the options listed above to see which ones are better/worse.

-First of all, let’s eliminate the dead obvious: authorization checks may be useful on the front-end side for user experience, but have absolutely no added value for security.
+First, let’s eliminate the dead obvious: authorization checks may be useful on the front-end side for user experience, but have absolutely no added value for security.

 When the front-end application executes on the client’s machine, the code running in there is completely outside of your control.
 As a matter of fact, attackers will look at the front-end to see how they can interact with your back-end, but they won’t even bother using it (apart to explore other vulnerabilities).